A DOG NAME AMEY

 Before the gendarmes had suggested anything, I said I will take care of her and bring her to her possible owner, which I still believe could be one of the building workers or security people working next door to us.

-Walking away from the gendarmes and saying goodbye to the owner of the Villa, the dog was making sounds of ecstatic joy and still jumping around in the happiest of mood.
-Walking another 100 meters down the road to my neighbour’s building site, I lifted her over the fence and felt happy that she might be back to her owner, but not so, she immediately found her way out and joined me walking on the road, again showing her happy mood jumping around like a gazette, so light on her feet, and staying close to me.
+Walking away from the gendarmes and saying goodbye to the owner of the Villa, the dog was making sounds of ecstatic joy and still jumping around in the happiest of moods, waging its tale and watching me with hopeful eyes.
+Walking another 250 meters down the road to my neighbour’s building site, I lifted her over the fence and felt happy that she might be back to her owner, but not so, she immediately found her way out and joined me in walking on the road, again showing her happy mood jumping around like a gazette, so light on her feet, and staying close to me.

-I was thinking that it was strange that she was an Alsatian because our son Alexander had a few months before been searching the Internet and going to a German website looking for Alsatian dogs, which he had always wanted us to get.
-Not that we had decided to buy a dog, but we had talked about getting dogs (always more than one) when we had to rebuild our Villa and had some permanent staff living in.
+It was strange that she was an Alsatian because our son Alexander had a few months before been searching the Internet and going to a German website looking for Alsatian dogs, which he had always wanted us to get.
+Not that we had decided to buy a dog, but we had talked about getting dogs (always more than one) when we had refurbished and rebuilt our Villa, with some permanent staff living in.

 Dogs are a considerable responsibility and always have to be considered since you can’t just leave them alone.
-Since we travel regular to London and many other places, it was not possible for us to have a dog.
+Since we travel regular to London and many other places, we couldn’t have a dog.
 Therefore, I could not see how we could keep the dog if we did not find the owner.

-The other of our neighbours Jacques, living at the entrance to our Villa, in the former caretaker’s house, was a retired director for the entertainment of the company SBM, which owned all the casinos and hotels in Monaco.
-Prince Rainier had moved him and his wife to this house after Princess Grace died in the car crash, ending up in his garden.
-Jacques had for many years worked closely with Princess Grace.
+The other of our neighbours Jacques, living at the entrance to our Villa, in the former caretaker’s house, was a retired director where he had been in charge of the entertainment of the company SBM, which owned all the casinos and hotels in Monaco.
+He founded the annual Circus Festival together with the Prince.
+Prince Rainier had moved him and his wife to this house after Princess Grace died in the car crash, ending up in his garden in Cap D’air.
+Jacques had for many years worked closely with Princess Grace, and in the days before her death, he had been working with her on the annual Red Cross Ball.

 When I walked by with the dog, I told him and his wife (Josette, a retired prima ballerina from Paris) the whole story and showed him the dog, which still reflected so much happiness and appeared most friendly.
-I asked him what he thought I should do with the dog as I still believe the dog could not just be a stray dog as she appeared to be well trained.
+I asked him what he thought I should do with the dog, as I still believe the dog could not just be a stray dog as she appeared to be well trained and behaved.

 The dog, which we immediately named Amey (several different spelling, Arme, Ami, Amy), after a friend’s dog in Poland, seems very happy and contented staying close to the house and following us around.
 For some unknown reason, she responded to every command, sit!!, she sat, lay down!!
 She lay down, all to our surprise and amassment since we spoke to her in English.